BIND

 rndc-confgen

-to update DNS records of sub.example.net
+To allow a client to update the DNS records of sub.example.net

-with an rndc key:
+with an rndc key,

 include "/etc/bind/rndc.key"; zone "sub.example.net" { type master; file "/var/lib/bind/db.sub.example.net"; allow-update { key "rndc-key"; }; };